 The implemented by / implements relations map the operational behavior and Performers to the system behavioral and physical entities.
 These relationship pairs enable full traceability from the operational architecture to the system architecture in the physical, requirement, or functional domain and therefore, make it easier for the systems engineering team to assess the impacts in the system architecture when changes occur within the operational architecture.
-Conversely, the reverse mapping of the system architecture entities into the entities in the operational architecture makes it easier for the systems engineering/architecture team to assess the impacts within the operational domains when changes occur in the systems architecture.
+Conversely, the reverse mapping of the systems engineering/architecture team to assess the impacts within the operational architecture makes it easier for the systems engineering/architecture team to assess the impacts within the operational domains when changes occur in the systems architecture.
 See the SDG regarding Component, Function, Item, and Link.